Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Popular Particle Setup Methods

 \subsection{Spatially Adaptive Distributions}

-We now discuss setup methods that are capable of producing spatially adaptive particle distributions.
+We now discuss the subset of setup methods that are capable of producing spatially adaptive particle distributions.
 To the best of our knowledge, all of these methods have so far been employed to create spherically symmetric configurations.
-An example for each of these methods is shown in Figure \ref{f.popularconf_adaptive} for a direct qualitative comparison.
+Examples of each of these methods are shown in Figure~\ref{f.popularconf_adaptive}.